YanceyA/Beacon_Thermal_Expansion_Compensation/README.md

 A seperate macro called in print start will pull the nozzle expansion coefficent and extruder print temperature to calculate and apply the appropriate z_offset automatically at print time.

+The expansion offset calibration should only need to be calibrated one time for a given mechanical setup.
+The variable "beacon_contact_expansion_multiplier" could be tweaked to fine tune the offsets.
+Currently no strong guidance exists on this.

 # Pre-Reqs
 - Beacon sensor updated to latest firmware version